What is present parenting?

 - forms a trust bond between parent and child

-- makes them feel save, important, and validated
+- makes them feel safe, important, and validated

 - encourages open communication between child and parent